runekaagaard/snowscript/README.rst

 Strings
 =======

-There are four kind of strings: '"""', '"', "'''" and "'".
+There are four kind of strings: '"""', '"', "'''" and "'", all multiline.

 Whitespace before the current indentation level is stripped.
 A single empty line in the beginning or end is stripped too if present.
 Strings can be concatenated using the "%" operator.

 snowscript::

-    echo "I am" % " legend!";
+    echo "I am" % " legend!"

 php::